 Cacophony of Bone

-Two days after the Winter Solstice in 2019 Kerri and her partner M moved to a small, remote railway cottage in the heart of Ireland.
-They were looking for a home, somewhere to stay put.
-What followed was a year of many changes.
-The pandemic arrived and their isolated home became a place of enforced isolation.
-It was to be a year unlike any we had seen before.
-But the seasons still turned, the swallows came at their allotted time, the rhythms of the natural world went on unchecked.
-For Kerri there was to be one more change, a longed-for but un-hoped for change.
+Two days after the winter solstice in 2019, Kerri and her partner moved to a remote cottage in the heart of Ireland.
+They were looking for a home, somewhere to settle into a stable life.
+Then the pandemic arrived and their secluded abode became a place of enforced isolation.
+What was meant to be the beginning of an enriching new chapter was instead marked by uncertainty and fear.
+The seasons still passed, the swallows returned, the rhythms of the natural world went on, but in many ways 2020 was unlike any year we had seen before.
+And for Kerri there would be one more change: a baby, longed for but utterly, beautifully unexpected.

 Like this book?
 Sign up for occasional updates

 Praise and Prizes